-This improvement affects disclosure only and will not have significant impact on its financial statements.
+This amendment does not have significant impact on its consolidated financial statements.

 PFRS 7, "Applicability of the Amendments to PFRS 7 to Condensed Interim Financial Statements"

 The amendment clarifies that the disclosures on offsetting of financial assets and financial liabilities are not required in the condensed interim financial report unless they provide a significant update to the information reported in the most recent annual report.
 This amendment is applied.